rpalm01-star/VigilantEar/README.md

 * **Tactical MapKit HUD**: A real-time, auto-following MapKit display plotting targets dynamically up to a 1,000-foot research horizon.
 Features visual perimeter anchors at 30ft (Green), 500ft (Yellow), and 1,000ft (Red).
 * **Deep Acoustic Scanning**: The CoreML pipeline actively scans the top 5 confidence results to pull out the background broadband rumble of approaching vehicles hidden underneath environmental foreground noise.
 * **Cloud Telemetry**: Live, real-time spatial and diagnostic telemetry streaming to Google Cloud Firestore for post-test GIS trajectory analysis, acoustic model tuning, and hardware debugging.
+* **Weather Alerts**: Live, real-time alerts are updated on the screen every 15 minutes.
+It shows an outlined, shaded area on the map and an on-screen text notice.

 ## 🧬 The Physics & Math Engine
 VigilantEar operates on a custom Digital Signal Processing (DSP) and geographic fusion foundation built natively in Swift: